-It is a legal requirement that Organisers inform their clients that if they have a complaint, they must make it as soon as possible.
-This includes complaining to you, as Organiser or Travel Agent, if they dealt with the consumer's booking and to the supplier of the service in question e.g. the hotel.
+It is a legal requirement that organisers inform their clients that if they have a complaint, they must make it as soon as possible.
+This includes complaining to the organiser or travel agent if they dealt with the consumer's booking and to the supplier of the service in question - the hotel, for example.

-- As regards a consumer making a complaint, the Competitions and Markets Authority covered this point in their campaign on fair terms and conditions.
-They were unhappy with the Organisers booking conditions that specify a complaint had to be made by consumers within 28 days of their return from holiday and ABTA have now advised its members to ask clients to complain as soon as possible, ideally within 28 days.
+As regards a consumer making a complaint, the Competitions and Markets Authority covered this point in its campaign on fair terms and conditions.
+They were unhappy with organisers' booking conditions that specify a complaint had to be made by consumers within 28 days of their return from holiday and ABTA has now advised its members to ask clients to complain as soon as possible, ideally within 28 days.

-- What is a very positive change is the offer of Alternative Dispute Resolution for complaints which cannot be resolved.
-ABTA have provided a number of methods of complaint resolution, including conciliation, arbitration as well as the consumer being able to use ABTA's approved Alternative Dispute Resolution (ADR) scheme, available through www.abta.com
+What is a very positive change is the offer of alternative dispute resolution (ADR) for complaints which cannot be resolved.
+ABTA has provided a number of methods of complaint resolution, including conciliation, arbitration as well as the consumer being able to use ABTA's approved ADR scheme, available through www.abta.com

-We have approved their ADR which is also positive news for consumers booking with their members!
-The consumers have the choice of ADR or court and nothing should be included that would deny clients the option of taking action in the courts if they so wish.
+We have approved their ADR scheme, which is also positive news for consumers booking with their members.
+Consumers have the choice of ADR or court and nothing should be included that would deny clients the option of taking action in the courts if they so wish.